Check you need to pay someone through PAYE

 You need to operate PAYE on temporary workers that you pay directly, as long as they’re classed as an employee.

-You don’t need to operate PAYE if a worker is paid by an agency, unless the agency’s based abroad and doesn’t have a trading address or representative in the UK.
+You do not need to operate PAYE if a worker is paid by an agency, unless the agency’s based abroad and does not have a trading address or representative in the UK.